kparani/Multi-Camera-Automated-Imaging-Pipeline-Raspberry-Pi/README.md

 ## System Overview

-This system rotates using a stepper motor and captures 8 images from 30 angles simultaneously at each position producing a full 360° image dataset for 3D reconstruction of the plant structure.
+The system's frame rotates using a stepper motor and captures 8 images from each angle simultaneously at each position producing a full 360° image dataset for a 3D reconstruction of the plant structure.

 **Hardware:**
 - 2x Raspberry Pi 4B (Controller + Secondary)